melaniewalsh/Cornell-DH-Notebooks/README.md

 - Add your notebook to the correct issue directory, e.g., `jupyterbook/notebooks/Issue-1`
 - Run `jupyter-book build jupyterbook/`

 A fully-rendered HTML version of the book will be built in `jupyterbook/_build/html/`.
-A GitHub actions workflow has been created that automatically builds and pushes the book to the `gh-pages` branch of this repository whenever you push changes to the main branch.
+You can push these HTML files to our website by pushing them to the `gh-pages` of this repository.
+To do so, you can [install `gh-import`](https://jupyterbook.org/publish/gh-pages.html#push-your-book-to-a-branch-hosted-by-github-pages) and then run `ghp-import -n -p -f jupyterbook/_build/html`

 ## What's in this repository?